 - Turn right onto Southwest Zoo Parking Road

-A new Pay to Park system begins January 10, 2014.
-100% of the funds from pay stations will be invested in improvements to Washington Park including road repairs, an expanded park ranger presence, safer crosswalks, better access for people with disabilities, a free park-wide shuttle and a park-wide master plan.
-Find more information about Washington Park and the new system here.
+A new Pay to Park system was implemented in 2014.
+100% of the funds from pay stations are invested in improvements to Washington Park including road repairs, an expanded park ranger presence, safer crosswalks, better access for people with disabilities, a free park-wide shuttle and a park-wide master plan.
+You can pay for parking with your mobile phone anywhere in Washington Park.
+Find more information here.

 The zoo is adjacent to the 30-mile-long Wildwood Trail and the 7-mile-long Marquam Trail, with connections to other urban nature trails and multi-use paths.
 Metro's Walk There! book and online guide takes you on a spectacular route that combines forested trails, beautiful neighborhood streets and a train ride with a day at the zoo.
 The walk and a zoo visit make for a perfect all-day Portland excursion.